Globally Irreducible Weyl Modules: Abstract

 \section{Abstract}

 In the representation theory of split reductive algebraic groups, it is well known that every Weyl module with minuscule highest weight is irreducible over every field.
 Also, the adjoint representation of $E_8$ is irreducible over every field.
 In this paper, we prove a converse to these statements, as conjectured by Gross: if a Weyl module is irreducible over every field, it must be either one of these, or trivially constructed from one of these.
+We also prove a related result on non-degeneracy of the reduced Killing form.